lsmidt/hedge/README.md

 # hedge
-Neural network of "alternative" stock valuation metrics and live news systems to predict market fluctuations and generate actionable insights in the securities market.
+Stock valuation metrics compilation and live news system to predict fluctuations and generate actionable insights in the securities markets.